Professor Martin Maiden

 Graduate teaching

-Martin lectures on a number of MSc courses including those on ‘Integrated Immunology’ and ‘Global Public Health’ and has supervised more than 20 graduate students for doctoral level qualifications.
+Martin lectures on a number of MSc courses including those on ‘Integrated Immunology’ and ‘Global Public Health’ and has supervised many graduate students for doctoral level qualifications.

 -